What are Depositary Receipts?

 An American Depositary Receipts is a financial instrument that represents a certain number of shares in the company situated outside the United States.
 ADR is issued by the United States depositary bank to the investors.
 This ADR gets listed on the stock exchange in the United States & trades like the other shares on the exchange.
 ADR benefits the foreign firm to attract & raise the fund from the investor without listing its equity shares in the united states at a lower expense compared to if the firm chooses to list its shares in the United States.

-As by this time you that an ADR represents the underlying foreign security in some ratio such as one ADR consist of 10 shares or maybe one share.
+As by this time, you understand that an ADR represents the underlying foreign security in some ratios, such as one ADR consist of 10 shares or maybe one share.
 The depositary bank ensures the value or price of the ADR is in line with this conversion ratio.

 - Level 1: This type of ADR is usually traded on Over the counter market as this firm does not meet the criteria to the reporting standard (US GAAP) or register with the regulator (SEC) to get its share listed on the stock exchange.
 This ADR is considered to be risky among investors.